dhodgson615/Lambda-Calculus-Interpreter/README.md

   Step 0: (...)
   ```

 Note: all of the math needs to be in prefix notation and surrounded by parentheses (except the outermost term) to work like actual math.
+You can theoretically pull off shenanigans like `"* + *"`, but it won't be mathematically useful.

 Some of the following are my personal favorites: